Caro996/Telling-stories-with-data/README.md

 (The link to the webpage: https://caro996.github.io/Telling-stories-with-data/)

 ## About Me
-A current CMU Graduate Student who loves exploring all kinds of possibilities and uncover new treasures.
+A current CMU graduate student who loves exploring all kinds of possibilities and uncovering new treasures.
 Love Music,making friends and traveling around the world.

 ## My Favorite Motto